-A person’s gender, weight, height, and overall health play a vital role in the weight loss process.
+A person's gender, weight, height, and overall health play a vital role in the weight loss process.
 But on average, a person should lose 50% more calories than sitting idle and resting.
-You should expect to lose 25 calories by staying at a sauna for 15 minutes, 50 calories in 30 minutes, 70 calories in a 45-minute session, and 100 calories in an hour.
+You should expect to lose 25 calories by staying in a sauna for 15 minutes, 50 calories in 30 minutes, 70 calories in a 45-minute session, and 100 calories in an hour.

 How Do You Lose Weight in a Sauna?

 Saunas can help with weight loss, however, it is not as some people think.
 A lot of people imagine that when they use a sauna daily, they simply need to sit in it and the heat will burn their fat.
 It doesn’t work that way.